leandrosardi/workmesh/README.md

     :workmesh_port => 3000,
     # max weight supported
     max_weight => {
-        # define the max-weight supported for each service with assignation criteria `:entityweight`
+        # define the max-weight supported for each service with assign criteria `:entityweight`
         :'micro.emails.timeline' => 500,
     },
     # max entities supported
     max_entities => {
-        # define the max-entities supported for each service with assignation criteria `:roundrobin` or `:entitynumber`
+        # define the max-entities supported for each service with assign criteria `:roundrobin` or `:entitynumber`
         :'micro.emails.appending' => 5000,
     },
 })